roboticslab-fr/ros-tutorial-01/README.md

 ###To Do
 * Use *rospack* to obtain the list of packages and the dependences of *roscpp, sensor_msgs, gmapping* packages.
 * Use *roscd* to quickly navigate from one package to another one.
-* Use *rosmsg* to obtain the list of messages and find the messages description of the following packages: *sensor_msgs/LaserScan, nav_msgs/Odom*...
+* Use *rosmsg* to obtain the list of messages and find description of the following messages: *sensor_msgs/LaserScan, nav_msgs/Odom*...
 * Study messages documentation on the package website (example with http://wiki.ros.org/sensor_msgs )
 * Study general information on messages on the ROS wiki website - http://wiki.ros.org/msg